 Goal, means, methods

-- breath counting with eyes opened,
+- breath counting with open eyes,

-- following the breath with eyes opened,
+- following the breath with open eyes,

-- meditation without an object of focus,
+- meditation without an object,

 - tantric practice with yidam and mantra,